 Baby Box scheme

-All newborn babies in Scotland are entitled to their own Baby Box, whatever their parents’ nationality and immigration status.
+All babies born in Scotland are entitled to their own Baby Box, whatever their parents’ nationality and immigration status.

 The Baby Box contains essential items such as: